Landlord Guides · Last updated 1 June 2026

 End of Fixed Term

 If the tenancy was granted for a fixed period and that period has expired, the landlord can seek to recover possession.
+Gibraltar tenancies are typically structured as 12-month fixed term agreements.
 This is the cleanest situation legally.
 The key is ensuring you have served the correct notice before the end date and that all paperwork is in order.

 Mutual Agreement